Organize fields into reusable, configurable forms that can be easily assigned to programs, rentals, and other workflows.

 - Social media

-When a guest views the registration page for a program and answers the question “How did you hear about us?” by selecting Friend or family, their response populates the Lead Source field.
+When a guest views the registration page for a program and responds to the question “How did you hear about us?” by selecting Friend or family, their response populates the Lead Source field.

 - Registration page to capture information about new bookings.